Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-treasury.md

 1. The seigniorage $\Sigma$ of the current epoch is calculated by taking the difference between the Luna supply at the start of the epoch ([epoch initial issuance](#epoch-initial-issuance)) and the Luna supply at the time of calling.

-    $\Sigma > 0$ when the current Luna supply is lower than it was at the start of the epoch because the Luna had been burned from Luna swaps into Daodiseo.
+    $\Sigma > 0$ when the current Luna supply is lower than it was at the start of the epoch because the Luna had been burned from Luna swaps into ODISEO.
 For more information, see [seigniorage](spec-market.md#seigniorage).

 2. The reward weight $w$ is the percentage of the seigniorage designated for ballot rewards.
 Amount $S$ of new Luna is minted, and the [oracle module](spec-oracle.md) receives $S = \Sigma * w$ of the seigniorage.